vanviegen/warpsocket/README.md

 Notes:
 - Multiple servers can be started concurrently on different addresses.
-  Servers share global server state (channels, tokens, subscriptions, etc.) and the same worker pool.
+  Servers share global server state (channels, subscriptions, etc.) and the same worker pool.
 - Calling `start` without `workerPath` will only work if `start` was already called earlier with a `workerPath`.